When will The Walking Dead season 11 be released? Is it the final season?

 We’ll let you know when it becomes clear which other actors will be starring in the final season – with both new and returning characters likely to feature.

-Well that’s a big question – and with 24 episodes it seems likely that the final season isn’t exactly going to be light on action and drama.
+With 24 episodes ahead, it seems likely that the final season isn’t exactly going to be light on action and drama.

 At this stage of proceedings plot details are quite hard to come by, but it’s probable that the season will focus on the introduction of The Commonwealth and the aftermath of The Whisperer War.